WormBase/wormcells-viz/README.md

 are reviewed in [this Colab notebook](https://colab.research.google.com/github/WormBase/wormcells-notebooks/blob/main/wormcells_viz_pipeline_example.ipynb).

-Please note that the swarm plot anndata is the slowest one to generate because it requires pairwise DE of all cell types, if you have >100 celltypes it can take days to run the pipeline without parallelization.
+Please note that the swarm plot anndata is the slowest one to generate because it requires pairwise DE of all cell types, if you have >100 celltypes it can take days to run the pipeline without parallelization, and the intermediary files can be quite big.
+To make it easier to parallelize and run the pipeline on a cluster, we provide a snakemake file for running the pairwise DE step in parallel for each cell type.
 If you have trouble using it please open an issue.

 ### Install the app